Caribbean-Florida Water Science Center

 Water-Use in Florida

-Water-use data compilation for 2015 began November 1, 2016.
-A USGS Open-File Report will be released with a compilation of data by county, category, and water source.
-Selected data tables will be posted on this web site.
-A detailed USGS Scientific Investigative Report which will describe data sources, methodology, and water-use trends will also be released.
+Water-use data compilation for 2015 began November 1, 2016 and is now completed.
+A USGS ScienceBase Data Release will be available in late 2017 or early 2018.
+Selected data tables will be posted on this web site once this Data Release is approved.
+A detailed USGS Report which will describe data sources, methodology, and water-use trends will also be released in late 2018.
 For updates or additional information, please contact Richard Marella at firstname.lastname@example.org